 Before you continue reading, it’s important to know that godparenting has little to do with God and more to do with parenting.

-Parents want to give their children adequate guidance and direction that would follow them throughout their lives.
+Many parents worry about who will care for their children if they aren’t around.
+Parents want to give their children adequate guidance and direction that will follow them throughout their lives.

 This should be someone you can trust your child with while you are away.

-What is a godparent?
+What is a Godparent?

+The word godparent is frequently used in a religious setting.
 It refers to a person chosen by parents to offer their child the rite of entry into Christianity through the sacrament of Baptism.

-How to choose a godparent?
+How to Choose a Godparent?

 Choosing a godparent is more than picking a beloved relative or friend; it’s picking someone who will play a role in your child’s life.

-Religious responsibilities of a godparent
+Religious Responsibilities of a Godparent

 Godparents are responsible for positively influencing their godchild’s spiritual growth and serving as mentors in all areas of life.

-1. Catholic baptism
+1. Catholic Baptism

 Godparents recite the profession of faith for the infant and promise to help guide the child’s faith throughout their lives.

 To be a godparent, you must be at least 16 years old, a confirmed Catholic who regularly attends mass, and a practicing Catholic.
+In this case, there must be at least one godparent and no more than two.

-2. Greek Orthodox godparent responsibilities
+2. Greek Orthodox Godparent Responsibilities

-If the child’s parents are Greek Orthodox and want to perform a Greek baptism, the godparents must pay for all of the necessary items for the service.
+If the child’s parents are Greek Orthodox and want to perform a Greek baptism, the godparents must pay for all the necessary items for the service.

 The godparent is required to bathe the infant and wipe off the oil after the child has received Holy Unction.